syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 Triggers when the error bar is being rendered.
 Here, you can customize the following arguments.

-* [`pointIndex`] - To obtain the point index of the error bar.
+* `pointIndex` - To obtain the point index of the error bar.
-* [`viewPortPointIndex`] - To obtain the viewport index value of the error bar.
+* `viewPortPointIndex` - To obtain the viewport index value of the error bar.
-* ['horizontalPositiveErrorValue'] - To obtain the error value in the positive horizontal direction.
+* `horizontalPositiveErrorValue` - To obtain the error value in the positive horizontal direction.
-* ['horizontalNegativeErrorValue'] - To obtain the error value in the negative horizontal direction.
+* `horizontalNegativeErrorValue` - To obtain the error value in the negative horizontal direction.
-* ['verticalPositiveErrorValue'] - To obtain the error value in the positive vertical direction.
+* `verticalPositiveErrorValue` - To obtain the error value in the positive vertical direction.
-* ['verticalNegativeErrorValue'] - To obtain the error value in the negative vertical direction.
+* `verticalNegativeErrorValue` - To obtain the error value in the negative vertical direction.

 {% highlight dart %}